etriantafyllidis/ROMAN/README.md

 # RObotic MAnipulation Network (ROMAN)
-### ROMAN: Hybrid Hierarchical Learning for Solving Complex Sequential Tasks
+### ROMAN - Hybrid Hierarchical Learning for Solving Complex Sequential Tasks
 The source code for running ROMAN as described and detailed in the accompanying manuscript.

 <img src="ROMAN_CoverImage.png" align="middle" width="3000"/>